ROSE Random Forests for Robust Semiparametric Efficient Estimation: Numerical experiments

 \section{Numerical experiments}

 We study ROSE random forest performance on a range of simulated and real data examples, comparing with three alternative estimators: a simple `unweighted estimator'; a semiparametric efficient estimator; and a locally efficient estimator (as defined in Section~\ref{sec:GEE}).
 For all of these estimators we employ the DML2 cross-fitting framework~\citep{chern} (as in Algorithm~\ref{alg:main}).
 Except for the case of ROSE random forests, all nuisance functions expressed as conditional expectation are fit using random forests with the~\texttt{ranger} package~\citep{ranger} (see Appendix~\ref{appsec:sims} for details) and all conditional probabilities with probability forests using the \texttt{grf} package~\citep{grf-code}.
+In the case of the semiparametric efficient estimator, the ratio of conditional expectations that arises (see Appendix~\ref{appsec:semi-eff-class} and~\eqref{eq:h}) is estimated via a weighted random forest fitted with the~\texttt{ranger} package.
 Section~\ref{sec:sim1} compares these estimators in a setting where their asymptotic properties differ.
 In Section~\ref{sec:sim2} we directly compare finite sample properties of ROSE random forests with classical CART-based random forests.
 Section~\ref{sec:sim3} considers a model where we consider robust estimators with $J=2$ additional nuisance functions.
 Finally, a real data example is explored in Section~\ref{sec:real-data}.